margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for the ideas one expresses interest in
 * Grateful for carpenters and carpatners' sons
 * Grateful for the nurses
-* Grateful for the belief I had that the dream is coming true, **the final arc that someone shared is the *I Dream A Dream***
+* Grateful for the belief I had that the dream is coming true, "the final arc" that someone shared is the "*I Have A Dream*"
 * Grateful that retrograde steps are false and unreal in Science
 * Grateful for the relationship to music of everyone in the room
 * Grateful for other people who have gone through Hopeway